Lower back and upper leg pain traditionally means a spinal condition but there are some indications that peripheral conditions can cause lumbago too.

 Lower back and upper leg pain are common complaints at the Chiropractic Coalface.
-They may be connected, for example as in an irritated Femoral nerve in the lower back causing pain, or tightness, or tingling, or numbness on the side or front of the thigh, and/or groin.
+They may be connected, for example as in an irritated Femoral nerve in the lower back causing pain, or tightness, or tingling, or numbness on the side or front of the thigh, and/or groin, and down the inner lower leg.

-Or they may be quite unconnected, or seemly unconnected.
+Or they may be quite unconnected, or seemly unrelated.
 For example, kneecap arthritis and lower back pain.

 This has been very adequately theorised and demonstrated.
 For